 Trade Credit: Suppliers as Debt Collectors and Insurance Providers

-This article examines how in a context of limited enforceability of contracts suppliers may have a comparative advantage over banks in lending to customers because they are able to stop the supply of intermediate goods.
-Suppliers may act also as liquidity providers, insuring against liquidity shocks that could endanger the survival of their customer relationships.
-The relatively high implicit interest rates of trade credit are the result of insurance and default premiums that are amplified whenever suppliers face a relatively high cost of funds.
-I explore these effects empirically for a panel of UK firms.
+There are two fundamental puzzles about trade credit: why does it appear to be so expensive, and why do input suppliers engage in the business of lending money?
+This paper addresses and answers both questions analysing the interaction between the financial and the industrial aspects of the supplier-customer relationship.
+It examines how, in a context of limited enforceability of contracts, suppliers may have a comparative advantage over banks in lending to their customers because they hold the extra threat of stopping the supply of intermediate goods.
+Suppliers may also act as liquidity providers, providing insurance against liquidity shocks that may endanger the survival of their customer relationships.
+The relatively high implicit interest rates of trade credit result from the existence of insurance and default premia.
+The implications of the model are examined empirically using parametric and nonparametric techniques on a panel of UK firms.

 Suggested Citation: Suggested Citation